If only you can manage your time better…

 “All those who call you to themselves draw you away from yourself.” — Seneca

-If you don’t learn to say ‘no’ to everything which doesn’t make you go “Hell Yes,” you’ll remain at the mercy of others forever.
-And you’ll complain about how tough it is to do what you want to.
+If you don’t learn to say ‘no’ to everything which doesn’t make you go “Hell Yes!” you’ll remain at the mercy of others forever.
+And you’ll never get to do what you want to.

-You might argue that saying ‘no’ is selfishness.
+You might argue that saying ‘no’ is selfish.
 And in a tiny, remote part of the universe, you might be right.
-But this act of selfishness is one which pays off handsomely.
+But this act of selfishness is one that pays off handsomely.

-According to author and deep work expert Cal Newport, deep work is high quality work which gets you closer to your goals (point #1).
+According to author Cal Newport, deep work is high-quality work that gets you closer to your goals (point #1).

-Spend four to six hours each day (not more) doing deep work.
-Watch your productivity and output skyrocket.
+Spend four to six hours each day (not more) doing deep work and watch your productivity and output skyrocket.
 But don’t forget the next point.

 4. Batch Your Work

-Batching means working on one task at a time.
+Batching takes the “multi” out of multitasking.
+It means you work on one kind of task at a time.
 If the task is part of your deep work, spend more time with it.
 If it’s not — like answering emails and returning phone calls — allot a specific time for them.

-James Clear keeps his phone in another room when he does deep work.
+James Clear keeps his phone in another room while doing deep work.
 Ryan Holiday groups his phone calls together in large blocks and goes for long walks.
-Like James, I keep my phone out of reach while working and block social media using the SelfControl app.

-Completing an activity which will take ‘just 5 minutes’ between deep work is a bad, bad idea.
-Rarely does a five-minute task take just five minutes.
-Avoid it.
-Instead, batch all such tasks together, and allot 30 minutes at the end of your deep-work day to finish them.
+Batch similar five-minute tasks together, and allot 30 minutes at the end of your deep-work day to finish them.